NCSU GIS/MEA582:

 d.out.file mywalkcostmap

-Compute the shortest distance to a major road.
+Compute the shortest distance map and cost surface to highways

 g.region swwake_30m -p